 - Your inspection method, you need to validate your inspection method (i.e., gage R&R studies).

-- Your inspection device, quarantine it and get another calibrated device.
+- Your inspection device, quarantine it, and get another calibrated device.

 - Your specification, fix it now.

-Every other type of problem found during incoming inspection should result in a buyer, or another person responsible for supplier quality management, contacting the supplier ASAP.
+Every other type of problem found during an incoming inspection should result in a buyer, or another person responsible for supplier quality management, contacting the supplier ASAP.
 Ideally, you want all incoming rejected product to be returned the same day it is received.

 How to Audit Identification and Segregation

 When I’m auditing this process, I look first for proper identification and segregation.
-There are three places where auditors need to ask and observe how nonconforming material is identified and segregated: 1) incoming inspection, 2) in-process inspection and 3) final release (http://bit.ly/21CFR820-80).
+There are three places where auditors need to ask and observe how nonconforming material is identified and segregated: 1) incoming inspection, 2) in-process inspection, and 3) final release (http://bit.ly/21CFR820-80).
 It is also critical that auditors verify that nonconforming materials are removed from production areas at the end of each lot as part of the line clearance procedure.
 If this is not done, then there is a risk of losing traceability to the lot.

 Auditors should ask how nonconforming material is identified and then verify that the procedure states this.
 Searching for deviations from the procedure is easy if the procedure was not well written, but these are audit findings of little value.
 Quality Managers should address this issue when they write the procedure.
 What is far more important is to verify that everyone is segregating nonconforming material immediately.